peterpf/beamer-material-theme/README.md

 `LuaTex` and the `roboto` font are required to compile the presentation.

-As an alternative, use this `docker` container to produce a pdf file.
+As an alternative, use the included `docker` container to produce a pdf file.
 Execute following commands in the directory of the cloned repository:

 ```bash